SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Related Work

-\paragraph{Knowledge distillation.} Knowledge distillation (KD) transfers information from a large ``teacher'' model to a compact ``student'' by aligning output distributions \cite{Hinton-arxiv-2015}, intermediate activations \cite{Romero-arxiv-2014}, or feature Jacobians \cite{Czarnecki-NeurIPS-2017}.
-Most of the existing KD studies are focused on traditional tasks (e.g.~classification \cite{iordache2025multi}, language modeling \cite{guminillm}), with limited application to object-centric learning.
+\textbf{Knowledge distillation.} Knowledge distillation (KD) transfers information from a large ``teacher'' model to a compact ``student'' by aligning output distributions \cite{Hinton-arxiv-2015}, intermediate activations \cite{Romero-arxiv-2014}, or feature Jacobians \cite{Czarnecki-NeurIPS-2017}, among others.
+Most of the existing KD studies are focused on traditional tasks (\eg~classification \cite{iordache2025multi}, language modeling \cite{guminillm}), with limited application to object-centric learning.

-To the best of our knowledge, there are only a few recent papers that explore distillation from scene decomposition \cite{kara2024diod, li2024object, liao2025forla, Seitzer-arxiv-2022}.
+To the best of our knowledge, there are only a few recent papers that explore distillation from scene decomposition \cite{kakogeorgiou2024spot, kara2024diod, li2024object, liao2025forla, Seitzer-arxiv-2022}.
 DIOD \cite{kara2024diod} introduced a self-distillation strategy in video slot attention, where an EMA teacher supervises the student by refining slot masks using optical flow and static cues.
 DINOSAUR \cite{Seitzer-arxiv-2022} is a framework that distills high-level features from a pre-trained DINOv2 encoder by training a slot-based model to reconstruct them, enabling slot emergence on real-world images.
 Some works \cite{li2024object} used slot attention to distill object-centric features from an image-based detector to an event-based one via slot-aware cross-modal alignment, while others proposed federated slot learning \cite{liao2025forla}, using a teacher-student decoder setup to distill shared object-centric representations across distributed domains.

 Nevertheless, none of the aforementioned studies considers structured slot-based representations.
 Our approach departs from standard distillation by aligning latent object slots directly, using a simple and effective cosine-based objective in the slot space.
 To our knowledge, \textsc{SlotMatch} is the first method to perform distillation at the level of semantic slot representations in video.